amekusa/docolatte/README.md

 ## Notes for users

+### v3.0
+- Changed the code highlighter from Google Code Prettify to [highlight.js](https://highlightjs.org/).
+  You may need to change the `code.theme` option value to adapt for this change
+- New option: `minify`
+- Fixed the bugs around Simplebar
+- Improved sidebar's scroll behavior

 ### v2.11
 - Made the scrollbar in the sidebar looks nicer ([Simplebar](https://github.com/Grsmto/simplebar))
 - Fixed some build errors